geod/awsboilerplate/README.md

 awsboilerplate has a small novelty.

-The project leverages [CDK](https://aws.amazon.com/cdk/).
-CDK allows the entire infrastructure to be expressed in code and is relatively developer friendly.
+The project leverages [CDK](https://aws.amazon.com/cdk/) and all infrastructure, pipeline and app is expressed in code.
 Furthermore, awsboilerplate leverages one of the latest features within CDK - [CDKPipelines](https://aws.amazon.com/blogs/developer/cdk-pipelines-continuous-delivery-for-aws-cdk-applications/).

-The project wires these technologies and builds a custom deployment pipeline where:
+The project wires these technologies and builds a custom deployment pipeline.
+This then enables:

 > 1. Every element (front end, back end, cicd, infrastructure, monitoring) is implemented **in code**, in a **single mono repository**.
 > 2. It is possible to commit a change to any element and the pipeline should auto-magically make it happen (including changes to the pipeline itself)